pcesarperez/Modding-never-changes/Modding never changes.md

 	* `PureWater-VeryCleanLittleRad-.esp`
 	* **`Xepha's Darkened Interiors - OA.esp`**
 	* **`megalight.esp`**
-7. LOOT informs us that the file `StreetLights.esm` containts identical to master records, so we need to clean it with FO3Edit.
+7. LOOT informs us that the file `StreetLights.esm` contains identical to master records, so we need to clean it with FO3Edit.
 Follow the usual procedure, selecting only that file and letting FO3Edit load the dependencies for you.
 8. Launch the game and take a stroll in the night.
 ![Fallout 3 new lighting](Images/Fallout%203%20new%20lighting.png)
 ![Fallout 3 Megaton entrance light](Images/Fallout%203%20Megaton%20entrance%20light.png)